ajberkley/cl-binary-store/README.md

 - Should work out of the box without any effort with an easy programmer / user interface
 - Stable API and no breaking changes (this is a standard Common Lisp goal)

-## In progress / planned soon
-- [X] Pluggable versioned coding schemes
-  - [X] codespace optimized for highly referential data (tag bits mainly used for references instead of 8 bit tag codes) (in progress)
-  - [ ] messagepack (for example; for a limited subset of types)
-- [ ] Support for other Common Lisps aside from sbcl
-  - [ ] At least basic slow support
-  - [ ] Optimized support
-- [ ] Further discoveries from real world use cases (that is, my use case)
-  - [ ] Add restarts to handle missing packages / moved symboles during restore (create-package / rehome / discard)
-  - [ ] Build compacted hash tables after the reference counting
-- [ ] Parallel restore?
-I've given up on parallel store phase.
-- [ ] Faster UTF-8 encoding / decoding (currently doing extra copy using sb-ext string-to-octets / octets-to-string)  (look at what hyperluminal-mem does or find some package somewhere)
-- [X] Always use references for symbols even when *track-references* nil.
-- [X] small integer immediate storage

 ## General features

 All number types are supported, with the addition of specialized compact and fast writers for ub8, ub16, ub32, ub64, sb8, sb16, sb32, fixnum, single-float, double-float, (complex double-float), and (complex single-float).